bytedance/DeepHall/README.md

 deephall train 'system.nspins=[6,0]' system.flux=15 optim.iterations=100
 ```

-In this example, we place 6 electrons on a sphere with a total flux $2Q=15$ through the spherical surface.
-The radius of the sphere is implicitly set as $\sqrt{Q}=\sqrt{15/2}$.
-This configuration corresponds to 1/3 filling.
-(Remember that the particle–flux relation on the sphere geometry is $2Q = N / \nu - \mathcal{S}$, where $\mathcal{S}=3$ for 1/3 filling.)
-The energy output includes only the kinetic part and the electron–electron interactions.
+In this example, we place six spin-polarized electrons on a sphere with a total magnetic flux of $2Q = 15$ passing through its surface.
+(Currently, only spin-polarized configurations are supported.)
+The radius of the sphere is implicitly set to $\sqrt{Q} = \sqrt{15/2}$.
+This configuration corresponds to a filling factor of $1/3$.
+Recall that on the sphere, the particle–flux relation is given by $2Q = N / \nu - \mathcal{S}$, where $\mathcal{S} = 3$ for $1/3$ filling.
+The reported energy includes contributions from both the kinetic term and the electron–electron interactions.

 If you just want to test the installation, an even simpler example is the non-interacting case with a smaller network and batch size: